Asymptotic flocking for the Cucker-Smale model with time variable time delays: Introduction

-Multiagent systems have been largely studied in these last years, by virtue of their wide application to many scientific fields, such as biology \cite{Cama, CS1}, economics \cite{Marsan}, robotics \cite{Bullo, Jad}, control theory \cite{CFPT, Borzi, PRT, WCB, Aydogdu, Piccoli}, social sciences \cite{Bellomo, Campi}.
-In this regard, we mention the Hegselmann-Krause opinion formation model \cite{HK} and the Cucker-Smale flocking model \cite{CS1}.
-Typically, for the solutions of such systems, the convergence to consensus, in the case of the Hegselmann-Krause model, or the exhibition of asymptotic flocking, in the case of the Cucker-Smale model, is investigated.
-Also, we mention \cite{HT, carr, CCR} for the analysis of the kinetic version of the Cucker-Smale model.
-The Cucker-Smale model is presented for nonsymmetric interaction coefficients in \cite{MT}. \\In the theory of multiagent systems, the introduction of time delays is reasonable.
-For instance, in opinion formation or flocking models, a particle does not necessarily receive information from the other agents instantaneously.
-In the applications, it is more realistic to contemplate models in which each particle has to wait for a while before collecting all the information coming from the other particles of the system. \\In this paper, we focus on a flocking model with time variable time delays.
+In this paper, we focus on a flocking model with time variable time delays.
 Multiagent systems with delay have already been studied in some works, among them \cite{LW, DH, H3}.
 Some flocking results for the delayed Cucker-Smale model have been established in \cite{HM, CH, CL, PT, CP}.
 In all these works, the authors require a smallness assumption on the time delay size.
 Also, convergence to consensus for the Hegselmann-Krause model with small time delays has been investigated in \cite{CPP, H, P}.
 Very recently, a consensus result for the constant time delay case is proved in \cite{H3}, without requiring upper bounds on the time delay.
 We also refer to \cite{Lu} for a consensus result without any restrictions on the constant time delay but in the particular case of constant interaction coefficients.
 For the Cucker-Smale model with constant time delay, asymptotic flocking is achieved by \cite{Cartabia} without assuming the smallness of the time delay size.
-A flocking result for the Cucker-Smale model with leadership and time delay without upper bounds is obtained by \cite{PR}. \\Here, we extend the argument of \cite{Cartabia} to a Cucker-Smale flocking model with varying time delay.
-We succed in improving previous flocking results by removing upper bounds on the time delay function.
-Moreover, we are able to weaken the monotonicity hypothesis on the influence function that is assumed in \cite{Cartabia}. \\\\Consider a finite set of $N\in\N$ particles, with $N\geq 2 $.
-Let $(x_{i}(t))\in \RR^d$ and $(v_{i}(t))\in \RR^d$ denote the position and the velocity of the $i$-th particle at time $t$, respectively.
-We shall denote with $\lvert\cdot \rvert$ and $\langle \cdot,\cdot \rangle$ the usual norm and scalar product in $\RR^{d}$, respectively.
-The interactions between the elements of the system are described by the following Cucker-Smale type model with a variable time delay
+A flocking result for the Cucker-Smale model with leadership and time delay without upper bounds is obtained by \cite{PR}.